AbhishekBiswas76/Semester-Project/README.md

 It is a way of organizing and storing data in a computer so that it can be accessed and used efficiently.

+### Array

+Array is a linear data structure where all elements are arranged sequentially.

 ### Sparse Matrix

 A matrix is a two-dimensional data object made of m rows and n columns, therefore having total m x n values.
 If most of the elements of the matrix have 0 value, then it is called a sparse matrix.